ScooloV/bbpedia/docs/death_zone/new_inducements.md

 any SPP (note that you must adjust their Current Value accordingly, as if the player had randomly selected a Secondary skill).

-0-1 (IN)FAM0US COACHING STAFF INDUCEMENT: MUNG0 SPINECRACKER 80,000 GOLD
+0-1 (IN)FAM0US COACHING STAFF INDUCEMENT: MUNGO SPINECRACKER 80,000 GOLD
 PIECES, AVAILABLE TO ANY TEAM
-WITH EITHER THE 'BADLANDS BRAWL', '0LD W0RLD CLASSIC' 0R 'UNDERW0RLD
+WITH EITHER THE 'BADLANDS BRAWL', '0LD WORLD CLASSIC' OR 'UNDERWORLD CHALLENGE'
-CHALLENGE'
 SPECIAL RULES
-*Sports physiotherapy is a relatively new science in the* *world of Blood Bowl, though calling such a brutal practice* *a 'science' might be stretching the meaning of the word*
-*to breaking point, which, coincidentally, is a rather fine* *description of what practitioners do to their patients!*
+*Sports physiotherapy is a relatively new science in the* *world of Blood Bowl, though calling such a brutal practice* *a 'science' might be stretching the meaning of the word to breaking point, which, coincidentally, is a rather fine description of what practitioners do to their patients!
-*The practice was developed, almost by accident, in the* *Badlands by Orcs who found that many injuries involving* *dislocated joints could be fixxed with the application of* *brute force.
+The practice was developed, almost by accident, in the* *Badlands by Orcs who found that many injuries involving* *dislocated joints could be fixxed with the application of* *brute force.
 In fact, the mere threat of carefully-applied* *brutality was found to be a wonderful motivator for all but* *the most hopelessly unconscious of players.
-The threat of* *being ministered to by a trained expert in physical terror* *can make most common ailments simply disappear!*
+The threat of being ministered to by a trained expert in physical terror* *can make most common ailments simply disappear!*

 *Mungo Spinecracker is a renowned expert in the field,* *an Orc that